euforia/webvirtmgr/README.md

 ### Description:
  * Checks if the user exists or prompts for a password to create new user.

+** Notes:
-** Note: Currently the hypervisor RPM does not create any SASL credentials.
-As a temporary solution you can use the 'add_sasl_user.sh'
+ * Currently the hypervisor RPM does not create SASL credentials.
+As a temporary solution you can use the 'add_sasl_user.sh' script provided.
-** Note: The epel repo may also be required.
+ * The epel repo may also be required.